bad-ants-fleet/drawdsd/README.md

 ## Version
  - v0.1

-## TODOs
+## TODOs (ranking from high to low priority)
- - draw 5' and 3' ends.
+ - draw 5' cubes and 3' arrow-heads (test for 'A = x( a ) y( a )')
+ - support "p3 attachement" (e.g. for 'A = x( r + r( + ) x*( + ) t2*( + ) )')
+ - provide interface for pair-lengths and loop-angles.
+ - provide interface for plotting parameters such as path width, font size, etc.
+ - rotate complexes and fix alignment of domain names (e.g. all pair_angles +5)
+ - find nice examples for rendering and make a notebook gallery.
  - draw sequence information.
+ - provide additional high-level input from PIL file only.
+ - support specification of pair-angles and loop-lengths in kernel string.
  - support Bezier curves for loops (as alternative to rectangles).
- - support specification of pair-angles and loop-lengths in kernel string.
- - provide interface for pair-lengths and loop-angles.
- - provide additional high-level input from PIL file only.
- - provide examples for all interfaces as shown in README.

 # Have fun!